Couchbase-Ecosystem/cbl-ionic-docs/docs/DataSync/remote-sync-gateway.md

 You can choose to register for document updates during a replication.

-For example, the code snippet in Example 15 registers a listener to monitor document replication performed by the replicator referenced by the variable replicator.
+For example, the code snippet in [Example 15](#example-15-register-a-document-listener) registers a listener to monitor document replication performed by the replicator referenced by the variable `replicator`.
 It prints the document ID of each document received and sent.
-Stop the listener as shown in Example 16.
+Stop the listener as shown in [Example 16](#example-16-stop-document-listener).

 #### Example 15.
 Register a document listener